Introduction to P90x Yoga

 Sit with your knees to the sides and the soles of your feet together.
-Keep your back straight and grab your feet and open them up like a book.
+Keep your back straight grab your feet and open them up like a book.
 Do this for 30 seconds, then extend your arms forward for another 30 seconds.

 One-Legged Hamstring Stretch into Two-Legged Hamstring Stretch

 Sit and extend one leg out, tucking the other foot into the extended leg’s inner thigh.
 Grab the foot of your extended leg as you bend forward from your hips.
 Rep on the opposite side.
 Then, with both legs extended, repeat the process.

 The Yoga Belly 7

 Touch the Sky

 Lay down on your back and raise your arms and legs to the sky.
 Hold.